Components -> Vitamins -> Fat soluble vitamins

 Common Questions About Vitamin K

-Vitamin K is a fat-soluble vitamin that plays a crucial role in blood clotting, bone metabolism, and regulating blood calcium levels.
-There are two main forms of vitamin K: K1 (phylloquinone) which is found in leafy green vegetables, and K2 (menaquinone) which is found in animal products and fermented foods.
+Vitamin K is a fat-soluble vitamin that plays a crucial role in blood clotting, regulating blood calcium levels, and maintaining bone health.
+There are two main forms of vitamin K: K1 (phylloquinone), which is found in leafy green vegetables, and K2 (menaquinone), which is found in animal products and fermented foods, as well as synthesized by our microbiome.

 Vitamin K plays a crucial role in blood clotting, which is essential for wound healing and preventing excessive bleeding.
-It also supports bone health by helping to regulate calcium and build strong bones.
-Additionally, Vitamin K may have potential benefits for heart health and may help to reduce the risk of fractures and bone loss in older adults.
+It also supports bone health by helping to regulate calcium levels.
+Additionally, vitamin K may have anti-inflammatory effects.

-The recommended dietary allowance (RDA) for Vitamin K varies by age and gender.
-For adult men, the RDA is 120 micrograms per day, and for adult women, it is 90 micrograms per day.
+There are different recommendations for vitamin K intake between countries, and they may also vary based on age and gender.
+Some guidelines suggest aiming for 1 microgram per kilogram of body weight per day, while others recommend 120 micrograms per day for adult men and 90 micrograms per day for adult women.
 Pregnant and lactating women may have different recommended intakes.
 It's always best to consult with a healthcare professional to determine the right amount for your individual needs.

-Low levels of vitamin K can lead to an increased risk of excessive bleeding and difficulty in forming blood clots.
-To increase your vitamin K levels, eat foods rich in this nutrient such as leafy green vegetables (kale, spinach, and broccoli), as well as other sources like Brussels sprouts, cabbage, and fermented foods like natto.
+Low levels of vitamin K might be due to malabsorption of fat, since this is a fat-soluble vitamin.
+This can lead to an increased risk of excessive bleeding, difficulty in forming blood clots, and poor bone health.
+To increase your vitamin K levels, eat foods rich in this nutrient, such as leafy green vegetables (kale, spinach, and broccoli), as well as other sources like Brussels sprouts, cabbage, and fermented foods like natto.
+Additionally, consult with a healthcare professional to determine the underlying cause of low vitamin K levels.

 Vitamin K Daily Requirement Calculator